OpenxAI-Network/openxai-docs/pages/infrastructure/bare-metal-hardware.md

 - **Real-Time Monitoring:**
   The sky-scanner framework delivers real-time updates, ensuring that the information you rely on is always current for optimal deployment decisions.

-## Seamless Deployment via OpenXAI Studio
+## Seamless Deployment via OpenxAI Studio

-Deploy your AI models effortlessly using OpenXAI Studio.
+Deploy your AI models effortlessly using OpenxAI Studio.
 This intuitive interface integrates with our sky-scanner to provision the ideal bare metal server with just a few clicks, delivering unmatched performance and scalability.

 Experience streamlined access to high-performance hardware through our Sky-Scanner, and elevate your AI solution deployment with confidence.